 Continuing Professional Education

-Each unit has Obstetrician and Gynaecologists with an expertise in MFM and in Auckland and Wellington Sub-specialists in MFM.
+Each Hub has Obstetricians, Gynaecologists and Sub-specialists with an expertise in MFM.
 In general the area served is fixed, although with a network there is the flexibility to provide cover between units when leave is taken.

 Was this page helpful?